-Warrior Poet: Or so Kurtz' followers think he is.
-The reality is that while he does have some poetic flare to his words and he is a good soldier, he has gone insane and has lost all decent sense of restraint.
+Warrior Poet: Or so Kurtz' followers think he is (the Photojournalist calls him "a poet warrior in the classic sense").
+The reality is that while he does have some poetic flair to his words and he is a good soldier, he has gone insane and has lost all decent sense of restraint.

 Through stories told by Willard's escort, it's clear the South Vietnamese and the Americans are not getting along.

 The boat crew are not entirely thrilled with the assignment of escorting Willard up river; the Chief in particular.
 And when the Chief is dying with a spear through his chest, he tries to impale Willard on it before finally succumbing.

 The troops at the USO show riot amongst themselves to try and get at the Playboy Bunnies.

 The U.S military is sending their own assassin to kill one of their own Colonels gone rogue.
 The movie has Americans killing each other while trying to fight this damned war.
 It isn't like those resources couldn't be used fighting the Vietnamese enemy, talk about skewed priorities.

 Well-Intentioned Extremist: Colonel Kurtz can come off as this.
 Kurtz can be viewed as a rational, if brutal, character; he realizes how the war can be won but his commanders refuse to see things the same way he does.
 His job as a soldier is winning the war, not being nice.
 Naturally the film leaves plenty of room for other interpretations such as The Unfettered and Knight Templar.

 Willard: I don't see any method, at all, Sir.

 We Used to Be Friends: When General Corman is relating how the brilliant Kurtz felt from grace, the tone of his voice and the sadness in his face indicate that they were close.